 Participation: Students are expected to read and review the assigned readings before class.
 Each week will begin with a series of basic questions on the contents of the assigned readings.
-If students are unable to answer these questions, it will be assumed that they have not prepared the homework and will lose 1%.
-Consistent participation in class
+If students are unable to answer these questions, it will be assumed that they have not prepared the homework and will lose points.
+Consistent participation in class discussions, demonstrated knowledge of the assigned readings will also contribute to this portion of the final grade.